Bachelor’s Degree (BS) in Mathematics

 - Find out about scholarship opportunities for math students

-Curriculum and Requirements in the UDC Mathematics
+Curriculum and Requirements in the Mathematics Program

 Students who graduate with a bachelor’s degree in mathematics from UDC acquire a firm foundation in real analysis, linear algebra, abstract algebra, and applied mathematics.
 The bachelor’s degree program in mathematics requires a 120 credit hour plan of study with a comprehensive core curriculum and the option of choosing between one of three concentrations:

-All math majors participate in the senior seminar, a capstone experience that explores the relationships between algebra, analysis, geometry, finite math and applied mathematics.
+All math majors participate in the senior seminar, a capstone experience that explores the relationships between algebra, analysis, geometry, finite math, and applied mathematics.
 Students work closely with a faculty member to complete a senior project involving original research or detailed analysis.

 The content of all courses in the math program is consistent with stated goals and educational standards set by the Mathematics Association of America, the National Council of Teachers of Mathematics, the American Statistical Society, and the American Society of Actuaries.